cormacparle/media-search-signal-test/README.md

 * `description` A description to be stored in the `search` table.
 Defaults to the date and time.
 * `searchUrl` A custom search url.
 Defaults to MediaSearch (query builder + rescore) in English.

-## jobs/AnalyzeResults.php
+### jobs/AnalyzeResults.php

 Analyze the (labeled) results from a particular search.

-Calculates f1score, precision of the top 30 results for each search result, and writes them with their averages to a text file.
+Calculates f1score, recall, and precision of the top 25, 50 and 100 results for each search result, and writes them with their averages to a text file.

 If a search id is provided, the results for that search are analysed.
 If not, `FindLabeledImagesInResults.php` is run first, and the results from that are analysed.

 Params
 * `description` A description to be stored in the `search` table.
 Defaults to the date and time (only used if `searchId` is not provided).
 * `searchId` The id of the stored search that we want to analyse.

+### runSearches.php

+A convenience script that does analysis on a bunch of searches.